 The Postgraduate Diploma in School Leadership (PDSL) / Dioplóma Gairmiúil i gCeannaireacht Scoile (DGCS) is designed to prepare aspiring leaders with the knowledge, skills, confidence and qualifications for senior school leadership positions.

 Progress your career

-This programme addresses the areas of leadership capacity published by the Department of Education and Skills in 2016
+This programme addresses the areas of leadership capacity published by the Department of Education and Skills in Looking at our School (2016)

 Learn from experienced educational leaders